Bruce: Batman has no limits.

 - The protagonist in Planescape: Torment is an immortal being who has lived for hundreds of years and been killed nearly innumerable times.
 As a result, he is covered head to toe in scar tissue.
 He can benefit from items normally intended to work on undead zombies because his body is just that ruined.

 - In the 2013 Tomb Raider reboot, Lara goes through a LOT of punishment.
 The first thing that happens to her is her getting impaled on a spike.
 While she can push on throughout most of the game, the injures do pile up.
 There are times when her mobility is hampered until she gets some help.
 By the end, she has quite a few scars, and not just physical ones either.

 - Solid Snake in Metal Gear Solid 4.
-In his career as a super-soldier, he's taking so much of a beating physically, mentally and genetically that he's turned into a man who's physically in his 60-70s and is reliant on nanotech injections to keep from coming apart at the seams.
+In his career as a super-soldier, he's taken so much of a beating physically, mentally, and genetically that he's turned into a man who's physically in his 60-70s and is reliant on nanotech injections to keep from coming apart at the seams.

 - Ben T. Sharpley from Everyday Heroes was caught in a training accident while in the Army.
 Because of this, his spine is bent at a right angle; still, he manages to work full-time running an amusement arcade.

-- Agent 250 is forced to transfer job positions within the Agency after this starts to occur.
+- Agent 250, of Niels / Secret Agent Men fame, is forced to transfer job positions within the Agency after this starts to occur.

 - Most special forces personnel retire for medical reasons because of their grueling training regimen.